-Example 9.3 - This sample is a report summarizing the investigation of a large pointsource outbreak of an unidentified gastrointestinal illness that occurred at a wedding.
+Example 9.3 - This sample is a report summarizing the investigation of a large point-source outbreak of an unidentified gastrointestinal illness that occurred at a wedding.
 This investigation included the use of questionnaires and data analysis to identify a suspect food item.
 In an outbreak of this magnitude, it is important to be as complete as possible because years later one could be asked to provide information on the investigation.

 Foodborne Illness Complaint Worksheet.
-Another type of report would be a completed Foodborne Illness Complaint Worksheet.
 In some situations, a follow-up investigation of a complaint may not be warranted or minimal follow-up may be sufficient (e.g., complaints involving one person or for complaints where it is obvious that the symptoms or diagnosis are clearly unrelated to the food which the complainant believes to be causal and no other information is available).
 Documentation can consist of a completed Foodborne Illness Complaint Worksheet with an inspection report attached, if applicable.
 This form comprises the entire "report."
 If no violations were noted during the environmental inspection and no other complaints about the establishment were received, close the investigation.
-(More information on the Foodborne Illness Complaint Worksheet 4, Section 4-A and in Appendix E.)
+(More information on the Foodborne Illness Complaint Worksheet can be found in Chapter 4, Section 4-A and in Appendix E.)